 You’ll also find a super slow motion feature on these phones that’s similar to what you’d find on the Samsung Galaxy S9 Plus.
 With super slow motion, you can increase your camera’s frame rate to 960fps for 0.2 seconds to get a Matrix-like effect.

 All that hardware has earned the P20 Pro the highest DxO Mark smartphone rating yet, with a score of 109.
 The plain P20 earns a still high, second-place 102.
-The DxO champions are continually getting shorter and shorter times on the throne — the P20 Pro replaces the previous top scorer, the Samsung Galaxy S9+, after less than a month.
+The DxO champions are getting shorter and shorter times on the throne — the P20 Pro replaces the previous top scorer, the Samsung Galaxy S9+, after less than a month.
 Before that, the Google Pixel 2 replaced the iPhone X as the top-scoring smartphone camera.
 DxO credits the P20 and P20 Pros’ larger-than-average sensor, monochrome camera, and triple lens setup for that high score.
 The difference is so significant that DxO Mark says it looks like “Huawei has skipped one or two generations.”

-Release and pricing information
+Release data and price

 All three phones are available now.
 Pricing for the Huawei P20 comes in at 649 euros ($805), while the P20 Pro is available for 899 euros ($1,115).
 The 256GB version of the Porsche Edition Huawei Mate RS will sell for 1,695 euros ($2,103), while the 512GB varient will go for 2,095 euros ($2,600).